arrow-kt/arrow-website/content/docs/learn/typed-errors/nullable-and-option.md

 ## Option & nullable DSL

-Now that we know how to construct `Option` values, and turn `Option` back into regular (nullable) values.
-Let's see how we can use the `Option` and nullable DSL to work with `Option` & nullable values in an imperative way.
+Now that we know how to construct `Option` values and turn `Option` back into regular (nullable) values, let's see how we can use the `Option` and nullable DSL to work with `Option` & nullable values in an imperative way.

-When working with nullable types, we often need to check if the value is `null` or not, and then do something with it.
-We typically do that by using `?.let { }` but this quickly results in a lot of nested `?.let { }` blocks.
+When working with nullable types, we often need to check if the value is `null` or not and then do something with it.
+We typically do that by using `?.let { }`, but this quickly results in a lot of nested `?.let { }` blocks.
-Arrow offers `bind()`, and `ensureNotNull`, to get rid of this issue, so let's look at an example.
-As well as some other interesting functions that Arrow provides in its DSL.
+Arrow offers `bind()` and `ensureNotNull` to get rid of this issue, so let's look at an example and some other interesting functions that Arrow provides in its DSL.

-Imagine we have a `User` domain class that has _nullable_ email address, and we want to find a user by their id, and then email them.
+Imagine we have a `User` domain class that has _nullable_ email address, and we want to find a user by their id and then email them.

 <!--- INCLUDE
 typealias Email = String